mkoncz/ivosjatek/README.md

 Ivosjatek.hu is a web-based drinking game. ("Ivós játék" means drinking game in Hungarian.)

 ### Origin
-The project started in 2017.
+The project was started in 2017.
 Its only purpose was to make my parties more interesting.
 Later I decided to rewrite the jQuery based code in React.